 Potty training your pets

-All baby animals signal when they are ready to make a number one or two.
+Remember that all baby animals signal when they’re ready to make a number one or two.
 So, look out for cues.
 As soon as you see the cue, lead the way to the litter!
 Look out for sudden circling, sniffing or whining which could be the cue.
-If you don’t notice these cues, you’re not alone.
-Those who are just lucky.

 If your fur baby continues to, or increasingly, poos or pees in the wrong places despite tons of training, a visit to the vet might be needed.
 Frequent inappropriate soiling is generally a sign that a pet baby is not feeling well.
 And this can happen at all ages!
 Happily, medication and non-routine visits to the vet are all covered by our comprehensive pet plans

 Let’s make sure we cover all territory.
-Here’s a comprehensive list of actions for pet proofing your home for cats and dogs:
+Here’s a comprehensive checklist for pet proofing your home for cats and dogs:

-• Doors: keep appliance doors closed (washers/dryers) and close doors to no-access rooms.
+• Keep appliance doors closed (washers/dryers) and close doors to no-access rooms.

-• Plugs: very dangerous for plugs or cords to get chewed on, so secure these well by covering or taping down.
+• It’s very dangerous for plugs or cords to get chewed on, so secure these well by covering or taping them down.

-• Poison: lots of human things are dangerous to pets.
-Hid detergents, mothballs, hair dye, batteries, and medicine.
+• Lots of human things are dangerous to pets.
+Hide detergents, mothballs, hair dye, batteries, and medicine.
 You may have to train yourself to do this, but it’s worth it!
 Old fireworks and firework debris can be poisonous too.
-Keep lookout for these especially over Christmas and New Year’s Eve.
+Keep a lookout for these, especially over Christmas and New Year’s Eve.

-• Windows: if you live on two or more levels, close the upper level windows.
-Of course, this may not be healthy in summer, so consider a flyscreen.
+• If you live on two or more levels, close the upper level windows or consider a pet proof screen.

-• Tools: always unplug and pack away.
+• Always unplug and pack away tools.
 A tool that’s still connected to the socket stands a chance of being accidentally switched on.

-If you’ve ticked your checklist, well done!
+If you’ve ticked your home pet proofing checklist, well done!
 Remember, preparing beforehand is not only about physical security.
 It also eases your mind so you enjoy hanging out with your pet without unnecessary distractions.
 Think of it as your personal pet insurance.

 The truth about cats and dogs (and humans!)

 That said and done, we all know our pets can see beyond our proofing.
 They know we’re only human after all.
-And despite our best loving efforts, sometimes pets do still get sick.
+And despite our best loving efforts, sometimes pets do still get sick or injured.
 The best way to pet proof your pet is with comprehensive cat insurance and dog insurance.

 That’s the final tick on your ‘pet proofing your home’ checklist!